 Yes!
-The sooner you and your club the started. sooner you will be experiencing excitement the and satisfaction of seeina your members express themselves through the arts.
-4-H'ers experience the Expressive projects by:
+The sooner you and your club qet started. the sooner will be you the experiencing excitement and of satisfaction seeing your members express themselves through the arts. experience the Expressive projects by:

-- Helping members feel accepted in the group,
+- Helping members feel accepted in the groun.

 - Promoting activities in their interest,

 - Praising their best attempts,

 - Giving them responsibility, and

 - Mixing recreation, education, and inspiration in equal portions.